Minisode 2: Thursday's Child: Background

-On April 6, 2022, Big Hit Music announced that Tomorrow X Together would make a comeback in early May.
+On April 6, 2022, BigHit Music announced that Tomorrow X Together would make a comeback in early May.

 Critical reception

 NME in the review called Thursday’s Child, "another leap forward for TXT," displaying their "continued inventiveness and improvement," while adding yet more creative credits to their resumes.
 They also noted that the EP captures the band's "journey of romantic grief," from the stormy "Opening Sequence" to the anger in "Good Boy Gone Bad".